What is Mocama?

 Mocama is more than a place.

 Founded by four friends, Mocama Beer Company was born out of a shared desire to brew distinctive beers in a unique space on Amelia Island.
 We found home a few blocks from historic downtown Fernandina Beach in the former Lasserre Motor Company building.
-Originally constructed in 1954, the 18,000 square foot building has been transformed into an elegant mid-century Mocama taproom and coffee shop.
+Originally constructed in 1954, the 18,000 square foot building has been transformed into an elegant mid-century taproom.

 Our Hopes to better the world

-We aim to inspire curiosity: blending classic design, future vision, and the finest attention to detail in everything we do.
-Seeing beauty in the pursuit of perfection, our goal is to engage the senses while creating opportunities for human connection.
+Mocama is officially Certified B Corp Pending®.
 As we look towards the future, our goals are to align with Certified B Corporation® and participate in other types of initiatives like ‘1% For the Planet’®.
 Mocama was designed from the ground up to have a meaningful positive impact on our communities and the environment.